 Be sure to wear comfortable shoes or sneakers so that you can walk several blocks depending on what stop you get off at.

-This tip isn’t so much an insider’s tip, since it should be rather obvious to anyone who’s even watched the ball drop on television – the earlier you get there, the better view.
+It should be rather obvious to anyone who’s even watched the ball drop on television – the earlier you get there, the better view.

 You might even want to arrive the day before, stay at a hotel, and eliminate the stress of getting there the day of.

 Besides, that’ll give you a chance to check out some cool New York attractions while you’re there.
+We’ve got you covered on admission to your choice of dozens of popular attractions.
+Checkout our ideas for things to do in Times Square.

 Note that if you arrive at your preferred viewing area too early in the day, you may be moved by the police when the barricades are put into place.

-4. Don’t miss seeing the ball raised
+Don’t miss seeing the ball RAISED

 There’s a lot of standing around while you’re waiting for the celebration to start, so you might as well see everything you can.